segorucu/segorucu/README.md

 - 👋 Hi, I’m Seyhan Emre Gorucu
 - 👀 I’m full-time reservoir simulation scientist and a part-time computer science student with specialization in Machine Learning.
 - 📫 You can reach me from segorucu@gmail.com.
-A lot of the repos are private, but I can share them with you :blush:
+A lot of the repos are private, but I can share them with you :blush:.

 <!---
 segorucu/segorucu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.